USEPA/StreamCat/README.md

   + conda config --add channels ioos
   + conda env create mweber36/streamcat

-* Alternatively, using the streamcat.txt file in this repository, in your conda shell run:
+* Alternatively, using the streamcat.txt file in this repository, in your conda shell cd to the directory where your streamcat.txt file is located and run:
   + conda create --name streamcat --file streamcat.txt

 ##How to Run Scripts